SAP Articles

 Let’s talk about Integration of SAP and CRM systems from my experience building integrations between SAP and CRM systems.

-• SAP CPI isn’t just another integration tool.
+• SAP CPI has to be the Integration Option.
 It’s built for modern cloud and hybrid setups.
 With SAP pushing everyone to S/4HANA Cloud, CPI becomes crucial.

-• IDocs – The Heavy Lifter Need to move massive data?
-IDocs handle it.
+• IDocs The Heavy Lifter: If you need to move massive data, IDocs handle it.
 Customer data, orders, pricing – one IDoc carries thousands of records.
 They’re reliable and recover well from errors.
 Just expect some delay.

 • CPI’s Integration Flows – This is SAP’s modern way.
 Build visual flows showing how data moves.
 Easier to understand than old-style coding.
 Testing is built in.
 Monitoring shows you exactly where data gets stuck.